LL.M. Degree Requirements and Rules

 Dates for award of the LL.M. degree fall in May, October, and February.
 LL.M. candidates who expect to receive the degree in May must file a degree application by December 1.
 The deadline to apply for the October degree is August 1, and November 15 for the February degree.
 Students who do not complete the requirements for the degree are responsible for applying for the next degree conferral date.
-Degree application forms are available through The Office of Registration Services.
+More information on degree applications is available through The Office of Registration Services.

 No LL.M. candidacy will be extended or renewed beyond the second award date subsequent to the termination of the candidate’s period of residence, i.e., February for candidates going out of residence in May.
 Of course, every candidate registered for the LL.M. degree is strongly urged to complete all work in time to receive the degree in May of the year of residence.